 The curricula is established and facilitated by the National Council for Mental Wellbeing.
 All costs associated with tuition and training are covered by our MHAT grant.

 Courses are offered both in-person and online.
 Either course is 8 hours long and feature hands-on activities and practice, ALGEE, the 5-step action plan and an overview of local mental health resources, support groups and other help.

-Marcus Kavanaugh is the Mental Health Education Coordinator.
+Marcus Kavanaugh is the Public Relations Coordinator for the Prevention Resource Center (PRC)-Region 8.
 With over 20 years of military service as a Healthcare Professional working with adults with physical, behavioral, and mental health matters and a background in Health and Wellness Promotion.
 Marcus is a certified Adult Mental Health First Aid coordinator.

 Each training virtual training requires 2 hours of pre-course work which must be completed before the training date in order for participant to become certified.